sir3mat/cvcs/README.md

 ```

+## Colab Usage
+You can also use (Google Colab)[https://colab.research.google.com] if you need remote resources like GPUs.
+In the notebook folder you can find some useful .ipynb files and remember to load the storage folder in your GDrive before usage.

 ## Object Detection
 We adapt torchvision's detection reference code to train Faster R-CNN on a portion of the MOTSynth dataset.
 To train Faster R-CNN with a ResNet50 with FPN backbone, you can run the following: